egecansen/DemoQA/README.md

     ```yml
     mvn clean test -q -Dcucumber.filter.tags="@SCN-DemoQA-1"
     ```
-- To select a driver type, change the driver tag in scenarios.
+- To select a driver type, add a driver tag in scenarios.
+Deafult driver type is Chrome.

 - Tests can be run headless by modifying the headless property in _test.properties_.